yatindra7/epic_tope/README.md

 An epitope prediction util under development!

 ## How to use it?

+We will be making a Python package out of this soon!

 ```
 from sequence_get import CSV
 from sequence_parse import AAIndex, CustomIndex